Archie Madekwe: Early life and education

 Madekwe was born in South London.
+His cousin is actress Ashley Madekwe.
+He is of English, Nigerian and Swiss descent.

-His parents divorced when he was young.
-At 14 he started studying Theatre at the BRIT School.
-Later, he also joined the National Youth Theatre.
-He continued his studies at the London Academy of Music and Dramatic Art (LAMDA), and left early when he was cast in Ian Rickson’s The Goat, or Who Is Sylvia? by Edward Albee on the West End opposite Damian Lewis and Sophie Okonedo.
+At 14, Madekwe began attending the BRIT School.
+He also joined the National Youth Theatre.
+He furthered his studies at the London Academy of Music and Dramatic Art (LAMDA), and left early when he was cast in The Goat, or Who Is Sylvia? on the West End.

 Career

 Madekwe made his television debut in 2014 with a guest appearance in an episode of the BBC medical drama Casualty.
-He then played Luca in two episodes of the Channel 4 comedy-drama Fresh Meat in 2016.
+He then portrayed Luca in two episodes of the Channel 4 comedy-drama Fresh Meat in 2016.

 In 2017, Madekwe made his West End debut in The Goat, or Who Is Sylvia? at the Theatre Royal Haymarket alongside Damian Lewis and Sophie Okonedo.
 He landed his first named film role as Luke in Teen Spirit after the casting director saw him in the play.
+That year he was named a Screen International ‘Star of Tomorrow’.
 The same year he also appeared in the Channel 4 sitcom Hang Ups.

 In 2019, Madekwe began starring as Kofun in the Apple TV+ science fiction series See, played Courfeyrac in the BBC One adaptation of Les Misérables, and starred as Simon in Ari Aster's A24 folk horror film Midsommar.
 In 2021, he appeared in the film Voyagers alongside Colin Farrell and Lily-Rose Depp and voiced Sedgwick in the Emmy winning "Ice" installment of the Netflix animated anthology series Love, Death & Robots.

-Madekwe is set to lead Neill Blomkamp's sports film Gran Turismo.
-He also has upcoming roles in Heart of Stone for Netflix and Emerald Fennell's Saltburn.
+In 2023, Madekwe starred in Neill Blomkamp's sports film based on a true story, Gran Turismo.
+He also appeared in both Heart of Stone for Netflix and had a leading role in Emerald Fennell's Saltburn.